timaro/timr_emacs/README.md

 timr_emacs
 ==========

-my emacs config crap.
+my emacs config crap. employers, this is how you can tell i'm a coding rockstar.

-I use these while I'm working on my [ruby documentation search](http://www.omniref.com) site, Omniref.com